 The Drowsy Chaperone is a musical with book by Bob Martin and Don McKellar, and music and lyrics by Lisa Lambert and Greg Morrison.
 It is a parody of American musical comedy of the 1920s.
 The story concerns a middle-aged, asocial musical theatre fan; as he plays the record of his favorite musical, the (fictional) 1928 hit The Drowsy Chaperone, the show comes to life onstage as he wryly comments on the music, story, and actors.

-We would also like to announce that work is under way to migrate our ticketing away from our current general admission system to one which will give our patrons the to pick and reserve specific seats for their performance.
+We would also like to announce that work is under way to migrate our ticketing away from our current general admission system to one which will give our patrons the opportunity to pick and reserve specific seats for their performance.
 More information regarding this move will be available in the fall.

 Open Casting Girls Auditions will be held on Tuesday, December 5, 2017 beginning at 3:30 PM in the auditorium.